anubhavsharma515/rust-collaborative-text-editor/README.md

 ---

 ### Shortcut Palette
-The application includes a shortcut palette to help users quickly access common features, which is togggered by pressing `Cmd + K`.
+The application includes a shortcut palette to help users quickly access common features, which is togggered by pressing `Cmd + P`.

 **Screenshot of the Shortcut Palette:**